rpomponio/neuroHarmonize/README.rst

 neuroHarmonize
 ==============

 Harmonization tools for multi-site neuroimaging analysis.
+Part of the work reported in our first paper with data from the iSTAGING consoritum [1]_.

 Overview
 ---------

-This package extends the functionality of the package developed by Nick Cullen [1]_, ``neuroCombat``, which is hosted on GitHub: https://github.com/ncullen93/neuroCombat (to make installation easier, ``neuroCombat`` is not a dependency for this package, but the source code is included to call ``neuroCombat`` functions).
+This package extends the functionality of the package developed by Nick Cullen [2]_, ``neuroCombat``, which is hosted on GitHub: https://github.com/ncullen93/neuroCombat (to make installation easier, ``neuroCombat`` is not a dependency for this package, but the source code is included to call ``neuroCombat`` functions).

-``neuroCombat`` allows the user to perform a harmonization procedure using the ComBat [2]_ algorithm for correcting multi-site data.
+``neuroCombat`` allows the user to perform a harmonization procedure using the ComBat [3]_ algorithm for correcting multi-site data.

 ``neuroHarmonize`` is a package with similar functionality, but also allows the user to perform the following additional procedures: